 ” What do you wear whilst photographing weddings? ”

 This is a question that we believe should not matter in your decision making about who to choose as your wedding photographer.
-Would you prefer a photographer that is comfortable and free to move to take fantastic images? or would you prefer a photographer in a complete tailored suit who cannot bend and move about as easily potentially compromising your wedding photographs?
+Would you prefer a photographer that is comfortable and free to move to take fantastic images?
+Or would you prefer a photographer in a complete tailored suit who cannot bend and move about as easily potentially compromising your wedding photographs?
 Now we are not saying jogging bottoms are acceptable but a nice pair of black jeans and a loose shirt we feel is highly acceptable.
 Oliver personally wears loose black jeans, a loose shirt and black hiking shoes.
 Yes thats right, hiking shoes.
 Photographers walk miles on a wedding day and are constantly on the go with little time to sit down and have a rest, so we need to take care of our bodies to prevent joint injury.
 We would however wear a suit to specific events or upon request by the couple to match the theme of the big day and believe this should be something all photographers agree to prior to the big day with their couples.
-Heres a picture of Oliver at a real wedding, notice anything to stand out?
+Heres a picture of Oliver at a real wedding.

 ” What time will you stay until? “